Streampunk/arachnid/README.md

 An implementation that does not support grain fragmentation should return a [501 Not Implemented](https://http.cat/501) status code.

 ## Pull

 In pull mode, a receiver is a client that makes HTTP GET requests of a sender that is an HTTP server.

 Senders may cache every grain of a flow or may have a limited cache of, say, 10-30 grains.
 This is entirely configurable by use case.
-If a receiver happens to know the grain timestamps of a flow, it could start to make explicit requests for grains.
+If a receiver happens to know the grain timestamps of a running flow, it could start to make explicit requests for grains directly.
 It may get a cache hit or miss, depending on the size of the cache.
-The assumption is that most of the time, a receiver wants to get the grains that most recently flowed, and to achieve this the protocol supports a startup redirection phase followed by requests for explicit grains.
+The assumption is that most of the time, a receiver wants to get the grains that most recently flowed, and to achieve this the protocol supports an optional startup redirection phase followed by requests for explicit grains.

 ### Startup redirection phase